 - Public Administration and Safety (880 people or 10.1%)

 In combination these three fields accounted for 2,920 people in total or 33.4% of the local workers.

 In comparison, Western Australia employed 8.7% in Education and Training; 9.5% in Retail Trade and 6.2% in Public Administration and Safety.

 The major differences between the jobs held by local workers of the Shire of Mundaring and Western Australia were:

-- A larger percentage of local workers employed in Education and Training (12.6% compared to 8.7%)
+- A smaller percentage of local workers employed in the field of Mining (2.0% compared to 6.6%)

-- A smaller percentage of local workers employed in Mining (2.0% compared to 6.6%)
+- A larger percentage of local workers employed in the field of Public Administration and Safety (10.1% compared to 6.2%)